j-acks0n/subgraph-arbitrum-bridge/README.md

 - Frontend url: https://subgraph-arbitrum-bridge-web-seven.vercel.app/

-## How to create run the frontend locally?
+## How to run the frontend locally?

 1. Navigate to `apps/web` and run `yarn`
 2. Run `yarn dev`